Ericsson/codechecker/docs/analyzer/user_guide.md

                         clang-tidy checkers.
 The file can be dumped by 'CodeChecker analyzers --dump-config clang-tidy'
                         command.
+  --checker-config [CHECKER_CONFIG [CHECKER_CONFIG ...]]
+                        Checker configuration options in the following format: analyzer:key=value.
+The collection of the options can be printed with 'CodeChecker checkers
+                        --checker-config'.
   --timeout TIMEOUT     The amount of time (in seconds) that each analyzer can
                         spend, individually, to analyze the project.
 If the analysis of a particular file takes longer than this